BoltzExchange/cln-backup/README.md

 Currently, it supports S3-compatible APIs and WebDAV.
 The plugin will upload the SCB on startup and when a channel is opened or closed.

+Configuration is done through the `backup.toml` file in the lightning directory.
+This path can be overridden with the `backup-config-path` CLN config option.

 ## Installation

 Compiling the plugin requires Rust to be installed.